southsidedean/using-kubectl-generate-yaml-manifests/README.md

 [Kubernetes: Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)

 Managing Pods via ReplicaSets and Deployments enables scaling up and down with ease.
+Let's take a look at how it works!

 Say you get the following request:

 ***Scale the `my-nginx-deployment` from 3 Pod replicas to 10 replicas.***